Rikenunes8/feup-c-JmmCompiler/README.md

 * Function calls:
     1. Types of function arguments and parameters must compatible;
     2. The number of arguments must match the number of parameters;
-    4. The method must exist in the callee correspondent class;
+    4. The method must exist in the caller correspondent class;
     5. Object "this" can't be used in a static method;
     6. Class' non-static methods can't be called like static methods;
 * Return checking: